emilyantosch/shc_pr3_vl/databases/slides_4/main.typ

 #slide[
   #heading(numbering: none)[Company Example]
-  #figure(image("../assets/img/slides_04/20250305_circle_emp_dept_worksfor_rev01.png"))
+  #figure(image("../assets/img/slides_04/20250305_circle_emp_dept_worksfor_rev01.png", height: 90%))
 ]

 #slide[
   #heading(numbering: none)[Company Example]
-  #figure(image("../assets/img/slides_04/20250305_emp_dept_proj_rev01.png"))
+  #figure(image("../assets/img/slides_04/20250305_emp_dept_proj_rev01.png", height: 90%))
 ]

 #slide[
   #heading(numbering: none)[Notation of Foreign Keys]
+  #text(size: 20pt)[
     - There are several ways for the notation of relational schemas, especially for representing foreign keys
       - Option 1:
         - Foreign Keys can be represented with arrows
         - This notation is used in the lecture slides and in the book "Fundamentals of Database Systems" from Elmasri and Navathe
         - Advantage: Each FK-arrow connects the referencing attribute and referenced attribute, so the involved relations are obvious
         - Option 2:
           - Foreign Keys can be represented with addition (FK) within the referencing attribute
           - This notation is used in the laboratory of Mr. Ocker
           - Advantage: This notation is more readable for large, complex schemas
     - Both notations are correct and may be used within the examination ]
+]

 #slide[